AyodejiIbimilua/jamisi-bot/data/nlu.md

 - I want to order for pizza
 - What cusine do you have
 - How many wives do you have
+- I want to fry yam
+- Get me some water

 ## synonym:business
 - finance